rasavejo/raspberry-pi-os-qemu-semaphore/README.md

 #### Taking a token

-In order to take a token from the given semaphore, we first need to confirm weither this semaphore as any token left of not.
-If it does, then its counter is reduced by 1, the functions returns and the process continues running in the critical section.
-On the other hands, if there is no token available, the current process is blocked.
+In order to take a token from the given semaphore, we first need to confirm whether this semaphore has any token left or not.
+If it does, then its counter is decremented, the functions returns and the process continues running in the critical section.
+On the other hand, if there is no token available, the current process is blocked.
 ```c
  void sem_p(unsigned long sem) {
     if (SEM(sem) >> 16) {